andrew/ultimate-awesome/README.md

 - [awesome-msa](https://github.com/kennethanceyer/awesome-msa) - Awesome list of MSA.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.
+- [awesome-pentest-tools](https://github.com/koadt/awesome-pentest-tools) - Open-source offensive security tools, plus a vendor-agnostic AI agent that runs authorized pentest engagements using only tools from this list.
 - [awesome-kton](https://github.com/kton-io/awesome-kton) - Awesome KTON is a community-curated list of the best resources for exploring KTON—the liquid-staking layer on The Open Network (TON).
 - [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to master.
 - [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Free Machine Learning tutorials for beginners with 1001 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.